mozilla/solitude/docs/topics/zippy.rst

     **Request**

-    :param seller_id: uuid of the seller.
-    :param external_id: uuid of the product.
     :param name: name of the product.
+    :param seller_product: url of the generic product.
+    :param seller_reference: url of the reference seller.
+    :param uuid: a uuid for this product.

     Example: